 The Joint Operating Agreement ("JOA") was entered into among the then contractors of SC 55, namely Norasian Energy Limited, Trans-Asia Oil and Energy Development Corporation, and BHP Billiton Petroleum (Philippines) Corporation effective 1 October 2011.
 The Agreement defines the rights and obligations of the contractors in respect of operations under SC 55.
 Under the JOA, the participating interest of the parties were: Norasian - 33.18%, Trans-Asia - 6.82% and BHPB - 60%.
 BHPB was designated as the Operator, which has power to conduct all operations agreed by the parties under the JOA.
 The Operator has the obligation to, among others, prepare the Work Program and Budget, to represent the parties in all dealings with the government with respect to operations of SC 55, and to maintain SC 55 in full force and effect.
-The JOA provides for an Operating Committee composed of one member from each participant, and each representative has a vote equal to the participating interest of the participant represented.
-The JOA provides for voting procedures and mechanisms, resignation and replacement of the Operator, and procedures for undertaking of operations by one or less than all parties.
+The JOA provides for an Operating Committee composed of one member from each participant, and each representative has a vote equal to the participating interest of the participating interest of the participating interest of the Operator, and procedures for undertaking of operations by one or less than all parties.